uu-his/Methods/README.md

 The purpose of this course is to familiarize students of the Research MA programme History with computational techniques to analyse structured data.
 More and more historians are using large sets of digital data as well as a growing variety of digital techniques to extract information from this data.
 It is important to become acquainted with a number of widely used techniques and skills, but also to learn how to use them for the study of history in a critical and conscientious way.
 A final goal of this course is to provide students with sufficient information to form their own opinion of the extent to which digital resources and tools change the nature of historical enquiry.

-In this course students will work with tools for the analysis of structured historical data within the R programming language.
-Students are trained in the analytical tools in a hands on setting, in which they work on their own research projects.
+In this course students will analyse structured historical data using the R programming language.
+Students are trained in these analytical tools in a hands-on setting, in which they work on their own research projects.
 Students will work in groups of two on a paper that answers a research question.
 Students will have to reflect in their research projects on the opportunities, but also the risks and pitfalls of digital tools for this type of historical study.
 More generally, they will evaluate and discuss the strengths and weaknesses of a selection of books, articles, and working papers that employ digital humanities methods with these tools.

 # Module teachers
 * Auke Rijpma